 Guide to location // The ceremony has ended, guests are cheering and the bride and groom are excitedly walking out hand in hand as newlyweds.
 You snap a joyful photo of their exit and as they begin to walk past, you point them in the right direction, simply guiding them to the area where photos will be taken.
 You repeat this process for each of the family and bridal party members included in the recessional.
 This simple action minimizes the possibility that your subjects will get distracted by other guests and further delay portraits.

 Find your voice // There’s not a whole lot you as the photographer can control on the wedding day.
 You strive to remain unseen most of the time, floating through the event as unobtrusively as possible, documenting the moments that fill the day.
-Your roll does however change during portraits.
+Your roll does, however, change during portraits.
 It is your job to give direction, so do not feel afraid of embracing that responsibility.
 I’m not saying you go wild yelling at everyone – please do not do that – but it is important that you step up to the plate and respectfully direct the crowd.
 Your bride and groom will appreciate your ability to keep things moving along, and their family and friends will love the opportunity to promptly finish photos so they can get to the party.

 Family and bridal party first // More people around means more distractions.
-By beginning with the family and bridal party portraits, you’re able to send those guests to enjoy cocktail hour so you can give the bride and groom time alone, time when you can focus on only them.
+By beginning with the family and bridal party portraits, you’re able to send those guests to enjoy cocktail hour so you can give the bride and groom time alone, a time when you can focus on only them.
 No interruptions.

 Who’s up next // Be one step ahead.
 As you ask family members to line up, also recognize who is next and let them know so that they are ready.
 The very last thing you need is for someone to disappear for a restroom break and leave you frantically searching for them.

-Teamwork, teamwork // In times like this, when the bride, groom and guests are most likely aware that things are behind schedule, they will absolutely look to you.
+Teamwork, teamwork // In times like this, when the bride, groom, and guests are most likely aware that things are behind schedule, they will absolutely look to you.
 It doesn’t help to point out the obvious.
 Instead be polite, stay focused and fall back onto positive direction that will bring the whole gang together with phrases like “Alright everyone my job is to get these photos done so you can go have some fun!”, “I know you all want to go enjoy that cocktail hour so let’s focus and get these photos out of the way”, etc.

-Work your way back // In previous posts I’ve talked about scouting the venue before the actual wedding day.
+Work your way back // In previous posts, I’ve talked about scouting the venue before the actual wedding day.
 I not only do this because of the type-A in me, I do it in preparation for unexpected time crunches like this.
 By knowing the lay of the land beforehand, I’m able to execute a game plan and really make the most of my time with my subjects.
 I also normally begin further away from the rest of the party and then work our way back.
 This keeps me organized and allows for a smoother flow between the spots I’ve chosen.

 That sunset though // When walking my clients back to their guests, I always give them a little heads up that I’ll be tapping their shoulder later in the evening, inviting to enjoy the most romantic lighting of the day.
 Borrowing your bride and groom from their party at sunset gives you back a little bit of time for additional portraits.
 They are usually onboard, especially when I mention that we’ll make it quick and no guests will even notice they escaped for a few minutes.
 Before sunset arrives, I scan through my camera and refresh my memory on the emotions and poses we’ve already tackled, so that we’re not repeating.
 I want to make the most of our final time together.